Bone Marrow Transplant: The Seven Steps

 When you come to Seattle Cancer Care Alliance (SCCA) for a transplant, your health care team will discuss your treatment plan with you and your family and answer all your questions before your treatment begins.
-You’ll get a detailed book and DVD called Preparing for Transplant and a Patient & Caregiver Resource Manual.
+You’ll get a detailed book called Preparing for Transplant and a Patient & Caregiver Resource Manual.
 SCCA also offers classes each week to help patients and caregivers prepare for transplant and recovery.
 Once you’ve begun treatment, your transplant team registered nurse and Transition Services team will guide you through the process.

 For many people, the process begins with an initial consultation at the SCCA clinic to discuss the possibility of a transplant.
 Here’s what you can expect at your consultation.

 - You will meet with a transplant oncologist who has expertise in the treatment of blood cancers with stem cell transplantation.
 This doctor will review your medical records, talk with you about your treatment options, and make recommendations for you and your referring doctor.

 - A transplant nurse will answer your questions and offer you an orientation and tour.

 - You will meet with a representative from Patient Financial Services to talk about how much treatment costs, what your insurance covers, and how to pay for your transplant.